IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 **With this reverse proxy server setup and technique we can make all OR specific traffic appear as HTTPS(443).** Once the client establishes its SSL tunnel to the reverse proxy server the firewall is unable to tell the difference between our ssl tunnel and normal HTTPS(443) traffic due to encryption.
 In general public networks this is enough to bypass the firewall restrictions.
 This also works as a VPN alternative on networks where VPN traffic is blocked.
 Remember only TCP traffic can traverse ssh socks proxy or port forwarding.

 When dealing with advanced firewalls there are many additional factors that can determine if the ssl connection is allowed over port 443.
-More advanced firewalls not only can perform SSL inspection(Decryption) but can also make decisions to allow traffic based off of ip address geographical region, ssl cert attributes, domain categorization, and domain reputation.
+More advanced firewalls not only can perform SSL inspection(Decryption) but can also make decisions to allow traffic based off of destination ip address geo location, ssl cert attributes, domain categorization, and domain reputation.
 This is where picking a domain with a common TLD(top level domain) and a generally trusted country to host the reverse proxy server is crucial.

 If you are an OSINT savy Cybernaut; registering an expired domain that already has url catergorization and good reputation would be recommended.